emqx/emqx-docs/en_US/rule/rule-example.md

 > Payload: {"metric":"cpu","tags":{"host":"serverA"},"value":12}
 ```

-Then inspect the OpenTSDB table, verify a new record has been
+Then inspect the OpenTSDB table, and verify a new record has been
 inserted:

 ```bash